-Diani Beach ought to fulfil most dreams about the archetypal palm-fringed beach.
+Diani Beach Dropdown content Dropdown contentought to fulfil most dreams about the archetypal palm-fringed beach.
 The sand is soft and brilliantly white; the sea is turquoise and usually crystal-clear; the reef is a safe thirty-minute swim or a ten-minute boat ride away; and, arching overhead, the coconut palms create pools of cool shade and keep up a perpetual slow sway as the breeze rustles through their fronds.
+Dropdown content

 Dar’s nicest beaches, and making do without the breakwaters that have scarred Jambiani and Kunduchi to the north, are Mikadi and Mjimwema, just a few kilometres south of the city.
 Somehow, so far, both of them have eluded a tidal wave of development, and offer quite a meditative experience: perfect if you’re after a bit of peace and quiet.

 The string of coves at São Francisco, about 13km northeast of Praia, is worth the effort required to get there.
 The first you reach on the track is the biggest, dotted with palms and a couple of villas built further back, but the furthest to the south is the best, with steps for the arthritic ex- President Pereira to climb down for his swims.
 There’s clean sand and good waves, though take food and drink, as there’s nothing at the beach.